 A great strategy for responding to acts of bias or to be proactive and interrupt rape culture includes the Breath of Fresh AIR strategy.
 This bystander intervention technique was created by Penn State's Gender Equity Center Associate Director Becca Geiger Wallen in 2019.
-This
+This strategy helps you call in friends, colleagues, and coworkers who may be expressing acts of bias, microaggressions, and attitudes and beliefs which normalize sexual violence.
+It is all about giving the person a breath of fresh 'AIR' to realize how their comments, jokes, or thoughts were clouded by problematic thinking.

-- Acknowledge their viewpoint/feelings. - Call them out: "That's not cool." or "Did you just say - Explain how you can understand why they said or think something. - Can even note you use to think like that or say that too but then you learned... - Inform with facts or statistics. - Let them know how a person with that identity may view their joke or comments. - Provide them with factual information, dispelling the myth their viewpoint relies on. - Reframe their perspective. - This is where you can recommend a change in thoughts or an alternative action/statement.
+- Acknowledge their viewpoint/feelings. - Call them out: "That's not cool." or "Did you just say that?" - Explain how you can understand why they said or think something. - Can even note you use to think like that or say that too but then you learned... - Inform with facts or statistics. - Let them know how a person with that identity may view their joke or comments. - Provide them with factual information, dispelling the myth their viewpoint relies on. - Reframe their perspective. - This is where you can recommend a change in thoughts or an alternative action/statement.